 There are few situations in life capable of drawing such anxiety than dealing with an outbreak of any kind before or during a vacation or business trip.
-For millions, the notion of traveling is enough to increase stress levels, but add a noticeable skin outbreak, such as tinea versicolor into the equation and it's only a matter of time before stress and anxiety begin to skyrocket.
+For millions, the notion of traveling is enough to increase stress levels, especially after we have all been sidelined with Covid, but add a noticeable skin outbreak, such as tinea versicolor into the equation and it's only a matter of time before stress and anxiety begin to skyrocket.

 Unlike many other skin infections, Tinea Versicolor does not pose an immediate threat to you or to others; however, this does not mean there aren't several travel considerations you must make.
 Even though it's impossible to spread this disease to others, it is very much a possibility to increase its severity throughout your travels.
 Therefore, before packing your bags, take a few minutes to review the following traveling tips.
 Your skin and comfort will thank you.

 Prepare For Your Journey | Preventative Measures To Thwart An Outbreak

 As with many skin conditions, the most effective way to prevent an outbreak from ruining your travel plans is to implement various preventative measures several weeks or months before your departure date.
 Because Tinea Versicolor is caused by an overgrowth of a natural species of skin flora, known as Malassezia furfur, the most effective preventative step is to ensure this balance of yeast growth does not shift into an uncontrollable growth.